Immaculate Conception Church (New Orleans): Interior

 When one enters the church, one is met with the enormous height of the nave, compared to other churches in New Orleans.
 The columns begin with niches in which small statues of archangels stand, and then what is reminiscent of a Solomonic column.

 The many stained glass windows of the church, depicting Jesuit saints, are among the finer in America.
 They are seen when facing back towards the entrance.
 The interior also is furnished with religious paintings and murals.

 The pews are made of cast iron, with Moorish tracery, rosettes, and designs particularly symbolic of scriptural references.
 The chandeliers of fine bronze are of both Moorish and Byzantine styles.

-The brilliant altar was handmade in Lyons, France, and is 24 karat gold-plated.
+The brilliant altar was handmade in Lyon, France, and is 24 karat gold-plated.
 The central focal point of the church is "Mary's Niche", a solid-marble statue of the Blessed Virgin standing in front of a gilded, lit background.
 At the same level are found four other statues of saints.